timescale/docs/migrate/livesync.md

 # Livesync from Postgres to Timescale Cloud

-You use the Livesync Docker image to synchronize all data in the database, or specific tables from a PostgreSQL database instance to a $SERVICE_LONG in real-time.
+You use the Livesync Docker image to synchronize all data, or specific tables, from a PostgreSQL database instance to a $SERVICE_LONG in real-time.
 You run Livesync continuously, turning PostgreSQL into a primary database with a $SERVICE_LONG as a logical replica.
 This enables you to leverage $CLOUD_LONG’s real-time analytics capabilities on your replica data.